liujiage/demo-go-restapi/README.md

-common, database migration, load properties. handler,  process user' reqeust, can call more then on services service,  service, process a kind of task, include common and general services currently. in the future can split common service to a new package. test, for unit test. the file name shuld be xxx_test.go, some demo for researching
+common, database migration, load properties. handler,  process user' reqeust, can call more then on services service,  service, process a kind of task, one service can be call more then one dao dao, access database, the model mapping database table type test, for unit test. the file name shuld be xxx_test.go, some demo for researching

 2. testing in development
 go run main.go